jakeberv/jakeberv.github.io/_pages/research.md

   <figcaption> Salvador Dalí's famous painting, The Persistence of Memory </figcaption>
 </figure>

 I am fascinated by how microevolutionary genetic processes operating at the level of individual organisms and populations propagate through the tree of life and time to generate macroevolutionary patterns.
-Taking this lens, my research aims to address broad questions in systematic biology:
+Taking this lens, my research aims to investigate several overarching themes in systematic biology:

 --What are the roles of evolutionary contingency and convergence in generating patterns of biodiversity?
 --When and why might one of these modes of evolution predominate over the other?